ericjang/aibook/sources/chapter02.md

 Since then, DeepMind researchers have found ways to even further reduce biases of AlphaGo, by replacing the hard-coded Software 1.0 parts with more compute and data (transmuted from compute).

-The Silicon-Valley billionaire-backed startup OpenAI leveraged that idea - transmuting compute into data - to tackle another challenging game, Dota. <TODO: describe the result of the game>.  - partially observable fog of war, requirign agents to exhibit memory, cooperate between agents.
+The Silicon-Valley billionaire-backed startup OpenAI leveraged that idea - transmuting compute into data - to tackle another challenging game, Dota. <!-- <TODO: describe the result of the game>.  - partially observable fog of war, requirign agents to exhibit memory, cooperate between agents. -->

-UT Austin, led by work by Noam Brown,  has <describe Pluribus? , Hanabi - games that were previously thought to require human intuition and psychology>.
+UT Austin, led by work by Noam Brown,  has describe Pluribus? , Hanabi - games that were previously thought to require human intuition and psychology.

 Once again: search is turning compute into data.
 A neural network can turn data into compute.